 One of the most important things to understand is that P-plate rules vary significantly across Australia's states and territories.
 While some fundamental principles apply nationwide, you must be aware of the specific regulations in the state where you obtained your license, and also be mindful that these rules still apply even if you're driving interstate.

-You can find more information on your estate’s road authority's website:
+You can find more information on your state’s road authority's website:

 Zero Blood Alcohol Content (BAC): this is non-negotiable across all of Australia.
 You must have a 0.00% BAC at all times when driving.
 Even the smallest amount of alcohol can lead to severe penalties.

-Visible P-plates: your P-plates (red for P1, green for P2) must be clearly displayed on the front and back of your vehicle at all times.
+Visible P-plates: your P-plates must be clearly displayed on the front and back of your vehicle at all times.
 They shouldn't be hidden or obscured.

-Speed limits: remember your P-plate speed limits.
+Speed limits: P-platers have their own speed limits.
 In many states, this is lower than for fully licensed drivers (e.g., 90km/h for P1s in NSW, 100km/h for P2s).
 Even if the highway says 110, if your P-plate limit is 100, that's your maximum.
+Each state has its own P-plate speed limits, always check your state’s road authority's website for more information.

 Common state-specific restrictions.